PetitPandaRoux/wikipeda/README.md

 # WIKIPEDA

-A simple static website about sharing padagogical tool
+A simple static website about sharing padagogical tool using gatsby.

-The site use gatsby-starter-hello-world as the starting point Starter with the bare essentials needed for a [Gatsby](https://www.gatsbyjs.org/) site.
+The site use gatsby-starter-hello-world as the starting point.